drakkar-lig/walt-python-packages/client/walt/client/doc/md/log-monitor.md

 ## Installation

-If your image does not provide `walt-log-monitor`, but it already provides python and systemd, then you can get it by installing python package `walt-node`:
+If your image does not provide `walt-log-monitor`, but it already provides python3.6+ and systemd, then you can get it by installing python package `walt-node`:
 ```
-[image-shell]$ pip install walt-node
+[image-shell]$ pip3 install walt-node
-[image-shell]$ walt-setup-systemd
+[image-shell]$ walt-node-setup
 ```

 ## Simple example